Who am I in this infinite universe of circling suns and stars...

 But first I had to find a route back into wilderness from a world that has forgotten the way...

 And in the first light I sought the tracks in the sand and followed them into the lives of the mongoose, the genet, and the elusive porcupine.
 I walked in the footsteps of the leopard, the baboon and of course, the mighty eland, and I began to know their stories as well.
-And slowly my spirit began to soar upon the call of a circling buzzard, and with the coming of the full African moon I made a fire and watched the world turn slowly towards another dawn.
+And slowly my spirit began to soar upon the call of a circling buzzard.
+With the coming of the night and the full African moon I made a fire, and watched the world turn slowly towards another dawn.

-I set off again, for the tracks that cross the landscapes are many, from shelter to water, from famine to feast, from valley to the highest peak, and there are some that follow a route to the edge of the distant sea, and here I encountered the greatest of mysteries, the giants of the oceans that appear and disappear each year, and I sought the stories of the whales and dolphins as a way to enter their world beneath the surface of the seas.
+I set off again, for the tracks that cross the landscapes are many, from shelter to water, from famine to feast, from valley to the highest peak, and there are some that follow a route to the edge of the distant sea, and here I encountered the greatest of mysteries, the giants of the oceans that appear and disappear each year.
+Over time I learned their stories, and using my art and words took audiences below the surface of the seas and brought them face to face with the magnificent whales and dolphins.

 Along the way something extraordinary happened, for it was in nature that I started to understand what it means to be human, but to do this I had to leave the world of man, to quieten the wish to win, to compete and the persistent rush towards tomorrow.
 It was in the footsteps of our ancestors that I was reminded to slow down to the speed of walking, to listen to the sound between heartbeats, and to then seek out the memories in the ancient cultures across the globe that hold the truths of lives lived through countless generations of self discovery, for this is a whisper that comes from deep within the shared soul, and I knew that in listening I could find a pathway back to my own truth.